 - After preparing the food, keep aside food for cow, dog and crow.
 Thereafter, offer food to Brahmins (priests) and needy people.
 Only after all of them have been satisfactorily fed, can the family members consume the food.

-To read about REMEDIES FOR PITRU DOSHA IN A HOROSCOPE, click HERE
+To read about REMEDIES FOR PITRA DOSHA IN A HOROSCOPE, click HERE